dwyl/hapi-auth-google/README.md

 it needs to be identical to the `Authorized JavaScript Origin` that you set in step 2.8 above.

-> Note: If you are new to Environment Variables or need a reminder,
+> Note: If you (*or anyone on your team*) are new to Environment Variables or need a refresher,
 see: [https://github.com/dwyl/**learn-environment-variables**](https://github.com/dwyl/learn-environment-variables)

 ### 4. Create Your (Custom) Handler Function

-This is where you decide what to do with the person's `profile` details once they have authorized your App to use Google details.
+This is where you decide what to do with the person's `profile` details
+once they have authorized your App to use Google details.

 Your custom handler should have the following signature: